 - Land that comprises a draft heritage item or a heritage item

 - Land that is reserved for a public purpose

 - Land in a foreshore area

-The NSW Housing Code specifies the types of minor developments that can proceed as exempt development.
+Part 2 Exempt Development Codes under the Codes SEPP specifies the types of minor developments that can proceed as exempt development.
 It typically covers small scale structures such as:

 - Garden sheds and carports

 - Balconies, decks and verandahs

 - Solar hot water heaters and rainwater tanks